dovecot/documentation/source/admin_manual/mailbox_formats/maildir.rst

    The Maildir mailbox format is mainly viable for smaller installations.

-   It is not supported by :ref:`ox_dovecot_pro` and will be maintained on a best-effort basis for :ref:`Dovecot Community Edition
+   It is not supported by :ref:`ox_dovecot_pro` and will be maintained on a best-effort basis for `Dovecot Community Edition
-   <dovecot_community_repositories>`, without any prioritization of new
+   <https://repo.dovecot.org/>`_, without any prioritization of new
    features or optimizations.

 Dovecot Extensions